mariokehl/plugin-shipping-goexpress/meta/documents/user_guide_en.md

 Enter your address data according to registration in the **Sender** area.
 You can also configure your pick-up time and an optional pick-up and or delivery notice under **Shipping**.

 <div class="alert alert-warning" role="alert">
-    The pick-up time window must be at least 120 minutes and shipments can only be registered at least 85 minutes in advance.
+    The pick-up time window must be at least 120 minutes and shipments can only be registered at the latest before the start of the time window.
 </div>

+You can use the lead time to automatically postpone shipments that are registered after X minutes before the start of pick-up to the next working day (Mon-Fri).
+If you want to prohibit this, enter a 0 in the plugin configuration and shipments can then NOT be registered for the current day.

 ## GO!
 Express as a shipping option